prashant-kikani/prashant-kikani.github.io/_posts/2021-5-23-living-in-simulation.markdown

 ## Game of Life.

 Game of Life is played on an infinite grid of square cells.
 Each cell is either live or dead(or populated and unpopulated, respectively).
-Each cell interacts with its eight neighbours.
+Each cell interacts with its eight neighbors.

-Game of life have only 2 simple rules.
-These rules are inspired from life using underpopulation, overpopulation and reproduction.
+Game of life has only 2 simple rules.
+These rules are inspired by life using underpopulation, overpopulation, and reproduction.

 1. Any dead cell with exactly 3 neighbors comes to life(reproduction).
-2. Any living cell with less than 2(underpopulation) or more than 3(overpopulation) neighbours, dies.
+2. Any living cell with less than 2(underpopulation) or more than 3(overpopulation) neighbors, dies.

-Once we setup the initial arrangement of cells, two rules are applied to create the next state of cells on the grid.
+Once we set up the initial arrangement of cells, two rules are applied to create the next state of cells on the grid.
-And again the two rules are applied on the output of the previous state.
+And again the two rules are applied to the output of the previous state.
 And so on.

 Some patterns are stable, which once they arise, they will never change.
 Like this one..